-- R v Tarasov & Others (Central Criminal Court): Led junior in novel ‘manslaughter by flight’ trial, in which the deceased jumped to his death from an upstairs window following a violent assault downstairs.
-Successfully appealed initial conviction for misdirection by the trial judge on whether these actions were ‘reasonably foreseeable’
+- R v Tarasov & Others (Central Criminal Court and Court of Appeal): Led junior in novel ‘manslaughter by flight’ trial, in which the deceased jumped to his death from an upstairs window following a violent assault downstairs.
+Successfully appealed initial conviction for misdirection by the trial judge on whether these actions were ‘reasonably foreseeable’.

 - R v UM (Wolverhampton CC): Unanimously acquitted after trial of grievous bodily harm with intent after being accused of a machete attack whilst shouting ‘Jihad’ because the victim “went to the wrong Mosque”.